oldbettie/cookbook/README.md

 # Tools and Implementation

-This project was built with ruby on rails as the main tool. but also utizes SCSS, HTML.ERB, as well as a few handy gems Cloudinary and specifically Ransack for search functionality. all css was done manually.
+This project was built with ruby on rails as the main tool. but also utizes SCSS, HTML.ERB, as well as a few handy gems Cloudinary for image uploads and Ransack for search functionality. all css was done manually.

 -   Ruby on Rails 5.2.7